 On the specific question of radiation from cell towers, this review noted that even one year of exposure led to a “dramatic” increase in cancers in nearby residents.
 One study compared cancer cases among people living up to 400 meters (less than a quarter of a mile) from a base transmitting station and people living further away.
 After ten years, the group close to the base station had over three times the rate of cancer relative to those living at a greater distance.

 Similar findings were reported in Brazil in 2011.
-In this study, the greatest accumulated cancer incidence was among those exposed to power density as high as 40.78 µW/cm2 was 5.83 per 1000.
+In this study, the greatest accumulated cancer incidence was among those exposed to "Power density" is a key concept in the fields of physics and engineering, referring to the amount of power (time rate of energy transfer) per unit volume.
+In more practical...
+More as high as 40.78 µW/cm2 was 5.83 per 1000.
 In contrast, those further away who were exposed to power density 0.04 µW/cm2 (levels one thousand times lower than the group with the highest exposure), had a notably lower cancer incidence of 2.05 per 1000.

 These studies, and others like them, indicate that towers are a significant component in the risks associated with cell phones.